kwshr/EECS4314Project/README.md

 ## Microservices Setup
 ### 1. Build and Run Microservices
-   - Navigate to each individual microservice's subfolder.
+   - Navigate to each individual microservice's subfolder within `Backend\eauction`.
    - Open a terminal and run the following commands:
      ```
      mvn clean install